 I wanted to hear how the world worked, about the laws of the universe, and the power and effects of the energy surrounding us.

 Around 40 years later, in May 2016 she died.
 Only hours before she passed, alone and struggling for breath on a hospital ward she rang me.

 We hadn’t spoken two sentences to each other for over 15 years.
 As evangelical right-wing fundamentalist Christian missionaries, my parents’ did the best they could at the time, by their god, their church and their peers.
 Their behaviour however, was emotionally and physically abusive and violent.

-Still feeling like the small child in the shower with her, I forced myself to scoop up any wisps of confidence I could.
+Still feeling like the small child in the shower with her, I forced myself to scoop up any wisps of confidence I could find.
 This death scene was familiar ground to me, I just never thought I’d be doing this with my own mother.